CaoTouChan/caotouchan.github.io/elements.md

 <section id="one">
 	<div class="inner">
 		<header class="major">
-			<h1>Profile</h1>
+			<h1>Data Analysis Projects</h1>
 		</header>

 <!-- Content -->
 <h2 id="content" hidden>About Me</h2>
 <p>In a world driven by data, I'm a curious explorer navigating the uncharted territories of information.
-My toolbox?
-Statistical models, machine learning algorithms, and a relentless drive to ask the right questions.
 I thrive on the challenge of transforming raw data into actionable insights, using my skills to unlock the secrets hidden within.
 From healthcare to finance, my passion lies in applying data science to make a positive impact on the world.
 Join me on this journey of discovery, where every byte holds the potential to revolutionize the way we live, work, and understand the world around us.</p>

+<iframe title="crime_stats1" width="1090" height="1060" src="https://app.powerbi.com/view?r=eyJrIjoiMzMxM2JjMzYtZDEzYy00YWJkLWJkOTAtNjZhNmI2ODBjZmQ4IiwidCI6ImQ2MDQ4NzQ5LTVjNjctNDExMy1iYTA5LWU2NzA5ODgzMDI5YiJ9" frameborder="0" allowFullScreen="true"></iframe>

 <h2 id="content" hidden>My Blogs</h2>
 <p hidden>My blogs on Medium: <a href="https://medium.com/@caotouchan">@caotouchan</a></p>